 - Dawn of Kafka DevOps: Managing Kafka Clusters at Scale with Confluent Control Center

 Robin Moffatt is a developer advocate at Confluent, as well as an Oracle Groundbreaker Ambassador and ACE Director (alumnus).
 His career has always involved data, from the old worlds of COBOL and DB2, through the worlds of Oracle and Hadoop and into the current world with Kafka.
 His particular interests are analytics, systems architecture, performance testing and optimization.
-You can also follow him on Twitter.
+You can follow him on Twitter.